Knicks vs. Heat Injury Report Today - May 2

 Knicks Season Insights

-- The Knicks have been putting up 109.6 points per game in their last 10 appearances, an average that's slightly lower than the 116 they've scored over the course of the 2022-23 campaign.
+- In their last 10 games, the Knicks have been putting up 109.6 points per game, an average that's a little lower than the 116 they've scored over the course of the 2022-23 season.

 Heat Season Insights